 The Strategic Highway Investment Formula for Tomorrow (SHIFT) is the Kentucky Transportation Cabinet's data-driven, objective approach to compare capital improvement projects and prioritize limited transportation funds.

 SHIFT helps reduce overprogramming and provides a clear road map for construction in the coming years.
 The formula applies to all transportation funding that isn't prioritized by other means, such as maintenance work, local government projects and dedicated federal projects.
 (Click here for list of project areas inside and outside of SHIFT.)

 SHIFT allows policy makers to see just how far down the priority list our limited dollars will go and which other projects could be funded if additional dollars were generated.
 This collaborative model uses measurable data to assess the need for and benefits of planned projects and compare them to each other.
-Projects are scored based on these five key attributes:
+Projects are scored based on these seven key attributes: